unity-sds/unity-initiator/README.md

    ```
    cd unity-initiator/terraform-unity/initiator/
    ```
-1. Copy a sample router configuration YAML file to use for deployment and update the AWS region and AWS account ID to match your AWS environment:
+1. Copy a sample router configuration YAML file to use for deployment and update the AWS region and AWS account ID to match your AWS environment.
+We will be using the NISAR TLM test case for this demo so we also rename the SNS topic ARN for it accordingly:
    ```
    cp ../../tests/resources/test_router.yaml .
    export AWS_ACCOUNT_ID=$(aws sts get-caller-identity --output text | awk '{print $1}')
    export AWS_REGION=$(aws configure get region)
    sed -i "s/hilo-hawaii-1/${AWS_REGION}/g" test_router.yaml
-   sed -i "s/123456789012/${AWS_ACCOUNT_ID}/g" test_router.yaml
+   sed -i "s/123456789012:eval_nisar_ingest/${AWS_ACCOUNT_ID}:uod-dev-eval_nisar_ingest-evaluator_topic/g" test_router.yaml
    ```
 1. You will need an S3 bucket for terraform to stage the router Lambda zip file during deployment.
 Create one or reuse an existing one and set an environment variable for it:
    ```